esythe/Portfolio/Sauna Business/README.md

 4) Discounts applied depending on membership tier.

-### I used Chat-GPT to generate a full SQL dataset of 300+ rows, using a schema I provided, including:
+### I asked Chat-GPT to generate a full SQL dataset of 300+ rows, using a schema I provided, including:

 1. 100 customers.